Welcome to today's edition of the Rush 24-7 podcast.

 There's no straight line.

-We're going up.
+We are going up.

-Partisan operatives in state controlled media would be on fire from now until election day with this information if there were a Republican in the White House.
+This close to an election, a month out, partisan operatives in state-controlled media would be on fire from now until Election Day with this information if there were a Republican in the White House.

-It would not be ignored as it is being ignored by our brethren and sister in the partisan controlled media.
+It would not be ignored as it is being ignored by our brethren and sister in the partisan-controlled media.

-It would lead the news If Republicans could be blamed for it.
+It would lead the news if Republicans could be blamed for it.

 This would be the blockbuster story of the month.